serhiykobyakov/my-bash-scripts/README.md

 ### Setup Instructions

-Configuration file

-Create a file `~/.credentials-android` with the following content:
+Configuration file: create a `~/.credentials-android` file with the following content:

 ```bash
 USER="your_username"
 PASS="your_password"